-In the last two seasons Thomas has been on the opera stage as Ford in Falstaff and Count Almaviva in Le nozze di Figaro at the Teatro Lirico di Cagliari.
-He convinced as Guglielmo in Cosi fan tutte in Ravenna, Novara, Piacenza and as Papageno in Magic Flute at the Teatro Regio di Torino and at the Teatre of Wiesbaden.
-Past concerts were Bach’s Matthäus Passion with the Collegium Vocale Gent under Philippe Herreweghe, Das Klagende Lied by Gustav Mahler with the orchestra RAI Torino under James Conlon, Mozart’s Mass in C-Moll with the MDR Orchestra Leipzig, Mendelssohn’s Paulus under the direction of Cornelius Meister in Antwerp and Ghent, the Mozart Requiem in Milan, Beethoven’s Symphony No. 9 in Bari and the Faure Requiem with the Netherlands Radio Philharmonic Orchestra under James Gaffigan.
+In the last two seasons Thomas was on the opera stage as Papageno at the Vienna State Opera, in Ariadne of Naxos he performed Harlequin at the Bavarian State Opera, Ford in Falstaff and Count Almaviva in Le nozze di Figaro at the Teatro Lirico di Cagliari.
+He convinced as Guglielmo in Cosi fan tutte in Ravenna, Novara, Piacenza and as Papageno in Magic Flute at the Teatro Regio di Torino and at the Theatre of Wiesbaden.
+Past concerts were Orchesterlieder by Franz Schubert with the Munich Philharmonics at the Prinzregententheater of Munich, Bach’s Matthäus Passion with the Collegium Vocale Gent under Philippe Herreweghe, Das Klagende Lied by Gustav Mahler with the orchestra RAI Torino under James Conlon, Mozart’s Mass in C-Moll with the MDR Orchestra Leipzig, Mendelssohn’s Paulus under the direction of Cornelius Meister in Antwerp and Ghent, the Mozart Requiem in Milan, Beethoven’s Symphony No. 9 in Bari and the Faure Requiem with the Netherlands Radio Philharmonic Orchestra under James Gaffigan.

 In the 2015-16 season Thomas was performing Papageno in Mozart’s Zauberflöte at Teatro La Fenice and at Theater Basel.
 He sang Beethoven´s Mass in C major with Le Concert Olympique at deSingel in Antwerp and Bruges, Die Schöpfung under Riccardo Muti in Ravenna, Beethoven’s Symphony No. 9 with Accademia Nazionale di Santa Cecilia under Sir Antonio Pappano in Rome, concerts in Milan with the Orchestra Sinfonica di Milano Giuseppe Verdi of Berlioz’ Lelio.
 In summer 2016 he sang Figaro in Le nozze di Figaro in the National Centre for the Performing Arts Beijing.